Frequent Feedback Conversations

 Prepare your thoughts before the conversation.

-Jot down specific examples of behavoirs or outcomes, the impact those behaviors had, and desired outcomes or expectations moving forward.
-Leave room for dialogue-Avoid over-preparing to the point of sounding robotic.
+Jot down specific examples of behaviors or outcomes, the impact those behaviors had, and desired outcomes or expectations moving forward.
+Leave room for dialogue-don't prepare to the point of sounding robotic.

 Step 4 - Check your Mindset